ipums/ipumspy/docs/source/extracts.rst

 --------------------

 Not all features available through the IPUMS extract web UI are currently supported for extracts made via API.
-For a list of currently unsupported features, see `the developer documentation <https://beta.developer.ipums.org/docs/apiprogram/apis/>`__.
+For a list of supported and unsupported features for each IPUMS data collection, see `the developer documentation <https://developer.ipums.org/docs/v2/apiprogram/apis/microdata/>`__.
 This list will be updated as more features become available.

 Extract Histories